-The Department of Planning, Industry and Environment (the Department) has reviewed the updated WMP and concludes it adequately addresses the requirements of the relevant conditions of approval.
-Accordingly, I approve the following version of the plan:
+The Department of Planning and Environment (the Department) has reviewed the updated management plans and is satisfied they adequately addresses the requirements of the relevant conditions of approval.
+Accordingly, I approve the following plans:

-Mushroom Substrate Plant, Mulgrave - Water Management Plan, prepared by Elf Farm Supplies Pty Ltd, dated June 2020, issue 03.
+- Elf Farm Supplies Mushroom Substrate Plant, Mulgrave Environmental Management Strategy, prepared by Elf Farm Supplies Pty Ltd, dated June 2022, issue 02.0 - Energy Efficiency Plan, prepared by Elf Farm Supplies Pty Ltd, dated May 2022, issue 002.

-Please be reminded that the updated WMP must be implemented for the life of the project.
-In addition, you must ensure that a copy of the approved plan is placed on the project's website at the earliest convenience, pursuant to Schedule 5, Condition 8 of the project approval.
+Please be reminded that the updated EMS and EEP must be implemented for the life of the project.
+In addition, you must ensure that a copy of the updated EMS and all associated subplans are placed on the project's website at the earliest convenience, pursuant to Schedule 5, condition 8 of the project approval.

-Should you have any queries in relation to this matter, please contact Patrick Copas on (02) 9274 6273, or via email at patrick.copas@planning.nsw.gov.au.
+If you wish to discuss the matter further, please contact Patrick Copas on (02) 9274 6273 or via email at patrick.copas@planning.nsw.gov.au.